- THINGS TO DO

 Each spring the flats of Skagit Valley are alive with the vibrant, multi-colored tapestry of tulips and daffodils.
 There is really nothing to compare to the sight of (seemingly) endless fields of tulips under the wonderful skies of Skagit County during the Skagit Valley Tulip Festival.
 Check out Andy Porter’s Tulip Festival Gallery and join Andy for the tulip festival photography tours!

-Cheryl has 7 years experience guiding tours.
+Cheryl has 7 years of experience guiding tours.
 Noticing a lack of regional tours and very little emphasis on the local history along with the exceptional natural beauty, she decided it was time to share and Cheryl’s Northwest Tours was born.

 A native Washingtonian, Cheryl fully embraces the Northwest.
 It is obvious in the company’s creative regional tours that everyone on the team shares her enthusiasm for Northwest history and local heritage.
 You’ll notice the difference in their tours as you get a true inside look at the Pacific Northwest.